 Pass / Fail Criteria

+All units must go through the standard setup process to place the unit in operation.
+Any error found during the standard setup process is considered a failure and not acceptable.

 All units must pass system test under the testing process, and any function error cannot be allowed

 All units should not have electrical or mechanical malfunction or damage phenomenon under or after testing